MA in Costume Studies

 Our master's degree focuses on fashion as a significant and vital cultural product.
 With a core of courses on the history of fashion and textiles, the curriculum emphasizes research and analysis of the fascinating phenomenon of dress.
 Not limited to the study of garments, Costume Studies extends the term “fashion” to all aspects of appearance as students are encouraged to consider recent developments in the light of what they learn about the past.

-Your experience and individual research will be enhanced by access to NYU’s world-class research facilities and the rich offerings of New York’s museums, galleries, auction houses, and other institutions.
+Your experience and individual research will be enhanced by access to NYU’s specialist faculty, world-class research facilities and the rich offerings of New York’s museums, galleries, auction houses, and other institutions.

 The degree offers courses that emphasize the relation of costume studies to material culture and the fine and decorative arts.
 The 36-point curriculum includes core courses in the history of dress and textiles, as well as electives in exhibition and museum topics, art theory and criticism, and the decorative arts.

 Our faculty are associated with museums and galleries in New York and teach courses in costume and textile history, decorative arts, and conservation.
-You will benefit from collections of costume, accessories, and related objects enhance the curriculum.
+Field trips and sessions at world renowned collections of costume, accessories, and related objects enhance the curriculum.
 Student's conduct original research with leading institutions, including the Costume Institute at the Metropolitan Museum of Art, Cooper-Hewitt National Design Museum, Museum of the City of New York, and the New-York Historical Society.

 The internship component of the program enables students to gain firsthand work experience and make valuable professional contacts.
 Through research and writing, object study, and internships, students in the Costume Studies program gain knowledge in the history and theory of dress and textiles in the broadest aesthetic and cultural context.